tpbnick/docs/docs/py-working-with-lists.md

 squares = [value**2 for value in range(1, 11)]
 print(squares)
 ```
 To use this syntax, begin with a descriptive name for the list, such as `squares`.
 Next open a set of square brackets and define the expression for the values you want to store in the new list.
-In this example, the expression `value**2`, which raises the value to the second power.
-Then, write a `for` loop to generate the numbers you want to feed into the expression, and close the square brackets.
-The `for` loop in this example is `for value in range(1, 11)`, which feeds the values 1 through 10 into the expression `value**2`.
-Notice that no colon is used at the end of the `for` statement.
+In this example, the expression `#!py value**2`, which raises the value to the second power.
+Then, write a `#!py for` loop to generate the numbers you want to feed into the expression, and close the square brackets.
+The `#!py for` loop in this example is `#!py for value in range(1, 11)`, which feeds the values 1 through 10 into the expression `#!py value**2`.
+Notice that no colon is used at the end of the `#!py for` statement.
 The result is the same list of square numbers you saw earlier:

 ```
 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]
 ```
 ### Extra Problems

-**Use a `for` loop to print the numbers 1 to 20**
+**Use a `#!py for` loop to print the numbers 1 to 20**

 ```py linenums="1"
 numbers = list(range(1, 21))